GeneralFox2/Video_Analyzer/README.md

 *Now install OpenCV for Python3 - follow the detailed steps outlined here: https://cv-tricks.com/installation/opencv-4-1-ubuntu18-04/   Note that I did not install into a virtual environment.*

 *Interdependancies installed a newer version of numpy - downgrade to 1.13.3*
-*Determine your version of numpy - mine was 1.17.4*
+*Use the "pip list" command to determine the version of numpy installed on your system - mine was 1.17.4*
 pip list
 pip3 uninstall numpy=1.17.4
 pip3 install -U --user numpy==1.13.3